preethampaul/gdrive2/docs/index.rst

 Update gdrive
 ***********************
-Although, the package gets updated successfully with the pip install command shown above, the gd file in the package folder does not get updated.
+Although, the package gets updated successfully with the pip install command shown below, the gd file in the package folder does not get updated.
 So, one has to use ``gd default`` before updating.

 .. note::
 	This is only for those who have been using gd in terminal as shown in :ref:`Quickstart`.
-If you want to use this only as a python package, a pip install command is sufficient.
+If you want to use this only as a python package, a pip update command shown below is sufficient.

 ::

 	$ gd default
-	$ pip install -i https://test.pypi.org/simple/ gdrive
+	$ pip install -i https://test.pypi.org/simple/ gdrive -U

 Uninstall gdrive